 Chapter 90-351, L.O.F.
 (SB 2984), required all counties to impose this tax on special fuel by January 1, 1994 (i.e., statewide equalization).
 Chapter 92-184, L.O.F.
 (HB 833), changed the system of motor fuel tax collections by requiring motor fuel taxpayers to report fuel purchases based on the net amount of fuel pumped from the loading rack rather than on the gross amount of fuel.
 Chapter 92-309, L.O.F.
 (HB 193-H), changed the name of this tax from voted gas tax to ninth-cent gas tax and authorized counties having a total population of 50,000 or less on April 1, 1992, to levy the tax by an extraordinary vote of the governing body.
 If enacted by this method, the tax proceeds could not be used to service bonded indebtedness.
 Chapter 93-206, L.O.F.
 (HB 2315), authorized any county to impose the tax by an extraordinary vote of the governing body, in addition to the existing method of voter approval in a countywide referendum.
 In addition, counties with a total population of 50,000 or less were no longer precluded from using these funds for bonding purposes.
 Chapter 94-146, L.O.F.
 (HB 1317), authorized the Department to deduct administrative costs from the tax proceeds and limited the deduction to 2 percent of total collections.
 The deduction would be phased-in over several fiscal years.
-Administrative costs would be prorated among the levying counties according to a formula based on each county's proportional share of active taxpayer accounts (weighted by two-thirds) and collections (weighted by one-third), and the formula would be revised on July 1st of each year.
+Administrative costs would be prorated among the levying counties according to a formula based on each county's proportional share of active taxpayer accounts (weighted by two-thirds) and collections (weighted by onethird), and the formula would be revised on July 1st of each year.
+Chapter 95-417, L.O.F.
+(HB 1639), constituted a major rewrite of the state statutes dealing with state and local fuel tax implementation and administration in order to adopt fuel taxing procedures used by the federal government with the goals of reducing tax evasion and fraud and increasing administrative efficiency.
+References to gas tax and special fuel were changed to fuel tax and diesel fuel, respectively.
+The point of tax collection on diesel fuel was moved to the terminal rack.
+The point of tax collection of all local option and SCETS taxes on motor fuel was moved from collection by retailers to collection by wholesalers or terminal suppliers on deliveries to retail service stations and end users.
+The effective date for all local option fuel tax levies was changed from September 1st to January 1st of the following year.
+Chapter 95-428, L.O.F.
+(HB 2553), authorized any county having a total population of 10,000 or less on April 1, 1993, to transfer and use legally restricted fuel tax (including all local option fuel taxes) for unrestricted purposes for all fiscal years prior to and through 1994-95.
+Chapter 96-323, L.O.F.
+(SB 330), changed the procedure for the distribution of local option taxes collected on sales and use of diesel fuel.
+Chapter 97-54, L.O.F.
+(HB 81), provided a technical change to allow counties to correct expiration problems with local option fuel tax levies.
+Additionally, it authorized county and municipal governments to use the Ninth-Cent Fuel Tax proceeds to transportation expenditures as defined in s.
+336.025(7), F.S., in order to allow the authorized uses for this tax and the 1-6 Cents Local Option Fuel Tax to be identical.